Christians Are Not Sinners

-If you look even deeper, you’ll see that disdain for our unnatural behavior–choosing to sin–is proof of our salvation.
+If you look even deeper into this you’ll see that disdain for our unnatural behaviors–choosing to sin–is proof of our salvation.
 If we absolutely, positively don’t care about our mistakes then we should worry about our saving.
 Yet still, in the same breath, some Christians go nearly their entire lifetime denying their divine nature.
-But when they are faithless God remains faithful.
-He cannot deny His own seed within them (see 2 Timothy 2:13, John 1:12).
+But when they are faithless God remains faithful, for He cannot deny His own seed within them (see 2 Timothy 2:13, John 1:12).

 Once we receive His supernatural sperm, by faith in Christ’s forgiveness, it cannot be undone.
 We’ve inherited holiness.
 Inheritances cannot be reversed by the behavior of the beneficiary, nor worked for to achieve, sustain, or maintain.
 Inheritances come only by a death, and Christ died.
 Therefore, the promise to the Father by Christ at the Cross, and vice versa, sealed our fate as His holy children who were passed down an unearnable reward: equal righteousness with Jesus Christ (see John 19:30, Hebrews 6:16-19, 7:22, 25, 10:10, Ephesians 1:18, Romans 8:17, 2 Corinthians 5:20).